tehmugi/patches_release/The Haunted Zone/readme.txt

 how to use:
 -----------
-- get your copy of AdventurePlayer iso (CRC32: 44636A6C)
+- get your copy of AdventurePlayer iso (CRC32: 44636A6C or A3CA9117)
 - name the iso to ULJS-00011.iso
-- put ULJS-00011.iso into the same folder with patchme.bat, xdelta.exe and echo_eng.v1.00.xdelta
+- put ULJS-00011.iso into the same folder with patchme.bat, xdelta.exe and the .xdelta file
 - run patchme.bat
-- run the sfv file to verify that the patching was succesful. (patched iso CRC32 should be 11E9B3A0)
+- run the sfv file to verify that the patching was succesful. (patched iso CRC32 should be 2E641FE2)
-- put echo_eng.v1.00.iso on psp or load in emulator and play game.
+- put haunted_zone_eng.v1.00.iso on psp or load in emulator and play game.

 NOTE: